sungw5/Movie-recommendation-system/README.md

 # CMPSC 431W Movie Recommendation System

+#### *Disclaimer: This work is strictly for personal use.
+If you are a CMPSC 431W student, you are solely responsible for any kind of plagiarism.*

 ### To run on localhost
 Use code from branch `main` and navigate to [here](http://localhost/cmpsc431w-movie-recommendation-system/login/login.html)